Yunping Liang, Ph.D.

 B.Eng., Civil Engineering, Tongji University, 2017

 Dr. Yunping Liang is Assistant Professor in Construction and Infrastructure System Engineering at Concordia University.
-Liang’s research interests are at the intersections of Civil Engineering, Operations Research, Behavioral Economics, and Public Policy.
-Currently, Liang’s research focuses on enhancing infrastructure investment planning & decision-making to promote environmental, social, and economic sustainability.
-Prior to joining Concordia, Dr. Liang worked with structural engineers, construction workers, superintendents, business consultants, and transportation agencies in US and China
+Liang’s research interests are at the intersections of Civil Engineering, Operations Research, and Public Policy.
+Currently, Liang’s research strives to enhance infrastructure investment by improving accountability and effectiveness, promoting social equity in project development, and maximizing investments on sustainable facilities.
+Liang has experience working with structural engineers, construction workers, superintendents, business consultants, and transportation agencies in US and China.

 BCEE478 Project Management; BLDG6571 Project Management for Construction (Summer 2022)